Skip to content

 async def my_agent(message: str, config: RunnableConfig):

-memories = await store.asearch(
+memories = await manager.asearch(

 query=message,